-In general, an accident is defined as – An unfortunate incident that happens unexpectedly and unintentionally, typically resulting in damage or injury.
-An automobile (or car) accident is defined as – a crash involving road objects or other vehicles, which sometimes cause serious property damage or physical injury.
+In general, an accident is An unfortunate incident that happens unexpectedly and unintentionally, typically resulting in damage or injury.
+An automobile (or car) accident is a crash involving road objects or other vehicles, which sometimes causes serious property damage or physical injury.

 Thousands of crashes occur every day.
 Some of those crashes, especially those that involve a fatality or bodily injury, will require the services of an investigator to conduct a thorough accident investigation and reconstruction.

 Vehicular accident reconstructions are often conducted by specialized units in law enforcement agencies or private consultants, in an attempt to answer questions about automobile accidents.
 Questions may often include:

 - Who was driving the vehicle, and who were the passengers (if any)?

 - Which party or parties were breaking the law?
 This may include an illegal drive, improper vehicle or equipment, driving outside of one’s lane, and more.